-54. The hedged instruments are government securities and repurchase agreements.
+^{57.} The hedged instruments are government securities and Repurchase Agreements.

-55. For the same purposes, forward transactions are conducted in order to stabilise the yield of the MEF deposit.
+^{58.} For the same purposes, forward transactions are conducted in order to stabilise the yield of the MEF deposit.

-The interest rate risk in the banking book generated by BancoPosta RFC, measured using the internal sensitivity analysis model in the economic value of equity (EVE), amounted to an average of approximately €831 million in 2023, standing at €705 million at the end of the year, determined by the parallel up scenario.
-The change in economic value is equal to 23.1% of own funds.
-On average, the measure showed an upward trend during the year: in a market context characterised by a high level of inflation and a restrictive monetary policy of the central banks, BancoPosta RFC carried out financial transactions with the aim of reducing the risk of refixing the floating-rate portfolio and stabilising the portfolio's yield.
+The interest rate risk generated by BancoPosta RFC's banking book, measured using the internal sensitivity analysis model in the economic value of equity (EVE), amounted to an average of approximately €847 million in 2024, standing at €651 million at the end of the year, determined by the parallel up scenario.
+The change in economic value amounted to 20.8% of own funds at the end of the year: in a market context characterised by a reduction in interest rates by the main central banks and declining, but still high inflation, BancoPosta RFC carried out financial transactions with the aim of reducing the risk of refixing the floating-rate book and stabilising the book yield.
 Overall, the exposure was asset sensitive.